Skip to content

 Ingredients

-• Raisins: Dried raisins add a sweet bite and compliment the salt from the nuts so nicely.
+• Raisins: Dried raisins add a sweet bite and complement the salt from the nuts so nicely.
 If you don’t have raisins, dried cranberries are a great substitute.

 Other Mix-In Ideas

 Trail mix is SO versatile, so feel free to add more ingredients for extra flavor and texture.
-Below are some other fun ingredients we’ve tried:
+Add in even more with some other fun ingredients we’ve tried.
+Make it sweet and salty or savory and crunchy.
+There are so many variations!
+The possibilities are endless!

-• Chocolate, yogurt covered raisins or any other candy chocolates
+• Chocolate: Chocolate, yogurt-covered raisins, or any other candy chocolates are great ideas too!

 How to Make Homemade Trail Mix

-Here’s the best part about this homemade trail mix: you can make it as healthy as you want!
-If my kids are helping make it, they love to add in pretzels, cheerios and mini marshmallows.
-I usually don’t add the chocolate every time, but it’s fun to add it in on special occasions.
+The best part about this homemade trail mix you can make it as healthy as you want!
+If my kids are helping make it, they love to add in pretzels, Cheerios, and mini marshmallows.
+I usually don’t add the chocolate every time, but it’s fun to add it on special occasions.
 When I do, my kids think I’m the best mom ever!

 Mini Snack Bags

 This recipe is PERFECT for making snack bags!
-Simply measure out 1/2 cup portions and place in snack size zip lock bags (photo above).
+Simply measure out 1/2 cup portions and place them in snack-size zip lock bags (photo above).
 It should make around 12-14 servings.

 Homemade trail mix portioned out into zip lock snack bags.